The skin is your largest organ, what you put on it is absorbed into your bloodstream.

 WARNING: As you look for better hygiene care alternatives make sure to ALWAYS READ THE LABELS; because more than half of all the personal care products found on health food shelves have the same toxic offenders listed above… you’ll be surprised.
 Check it out for yourself.

 I’ve found that buying these products at our health food stores is usually more expensive than buying them online.
-My two favorite places are Amazon and Vitacost (you’ll need a minimum order of $49 for free shipping).
 I probably get 90% of our stuff from Vitacost, because, for most personal care products, they’re much cheaper.

 HAIRSPRAY & GEL